JakeStanger/ironbar/docs/modules/Custom.md

 | `max`         | `float`                                            | `100`        | Maximum slider value.                                                        |
 | `length`      | `integer`                                          | `null`       | Slider length.
 GTK will automatically size if left unset.                    |

-Note that `on_change` will provide the **floating point** value as an argument.
-If your input program requires an integer, you will need to round it.

 The example slider widget below shows a volume control for MPC, which updates the server when changed, and polls the server for volume changes to keep the slider in sync.